-Planning where you want it will help ensure that you will have a tattoo that is best suited for that certain part of your body.
-It might help to show it off or hide it better.
+Planning where you want it will help to ensure that you will have a tattoo that is best suited for that certain part of your body.
+It might help to show it off or on the contrary, you may also want to hide it.
 Whichever appeals to you, knowing where you want to have your tattoo done also lessens the risk of regretting it later.

 Knowing where you want your tattoo to be done and who does it is just as important as choosing what kind of tattoo you want and where you want it.
-Factors like price, hygiene and sanitation, quality of work, and the popularity of the tattoo studio should help you decide.
-Zealand Tattoo has a excellent reputation and many testimonials of delighted customers.
+Factors like price, hygiene and sanitation, quality of work, and the popularity of the tattoo studio and tattoo artist should help you decide.
+Zealand Tattoo has a excellent reputation and many testimonials from delighted customers.

 Factors To Consider

-You need to be sure that they use only disposable needles, and that their tools, as well as their workplace, is properly sterilized to avoid the risk of infection and contamination.
-You also need to be certain that the inks they use are hypoallergenic, especially if you have sensitive skin.
+You need to be sure that they use only disposable needles, and that their tools, as well as their workplace are properly sterilised in order to avoid the risk of infection and contamination.
+You also need to be certain that the ink that the tattooist is using is hypoallergenic, especially if you have sensitive skin.

-Having an exceptional tattoo artist design or execute your tattoo for you will make sure that you get quality work which will be both a pleasure and an asset to you.
+Having an exceptional tattoo artist design or execute your tattoo for you will make sure that you receive quality workmanship which will be both a pleasure and an asset to you.
 Never trust messy and inexperienced artists to do your tattoos.
-Zealand Tattoo has high-standards that will ensure your utmost satisfaction and safety.
+Zealand Tattoo has high-standards and artists that will ensure your utmost satisfaction and safety.